Astilbe | Graceful Plumes Swaying in European Gardens

 Soil

-Apply slow-release fertilizer in spring as a base feeding.
-After flowering, a top dressing of fertilizer can encourage healthy growth for the following year.
+Apply slow-release fertilizer in spring as a base.
+After flowering, add supplementary fertilizer to encourage healthy growth and improve next year’s blooms.

 Pruning

-Remove faded flower plumes promptly after blooming.
-In winter, cut back dead stems to ground level, clearing the way for fresh spring growth.
+Remove spent flower plumes promptly.
+In winter, cut back withered stems to ground level and wait for fresh shoots in spring.

 Conclusion